CAprogs/PandaScan/Installation Guide/Pandascan_Beta/README.md

 </div>

 - Please see Supported OS ( & tested ) versions [here](https://github.com/CAprogs/PandaScan/blob/main/docs/EN/README.en.md#compatibility-).
-- Pandascan 🐼 is still in development, so it may contains unexpected bugs.
+- Pandascan_Beta 🐼 is still in development, so it may contains unexpected bugs.
 - If you encountered any issue, open one [here](https://github.com/CAprogs/PandaScan/issues).
 - See all releases [here](https://github.com/CAprogs/PandaScan/releases)